dreamcatcher-tech/network/Inbox/2024-04-09 0902 where are chains stored.md

 Add a ulid at the front of every PID that represents the dreamcatcher account ?
 This could be a public key or hash of a list of public keys that are allowed to interact with that chain ?
 Could be the chainId ?

+The correct way is to support submodules, but we might not have that available in isomorphic-git.